-The Worker Co-op Academy will be delivered online starting in the week of May 17, 2021.
+The Worker Co-op Academy will be delivered online tentatively starting in the week of June 21.
 This initial pilot delivery will help CWCF test its process, tools and virtual aspects.

 The training will be delivered by Russ Christianson, who will lead the groups through 14 workshops over a period of five months.